SAP-samples/event-driven-integrations-codejam/exercises/10-consume-message-from-CAP/README.md

 ## Create a queue in the EU-North-Broker

-👉 Access the `EU-North-Broker` and create a new queue with the following name: `codejam/edi/[your-sap-community-username]/Tickets/Purchased`.
+👉 Access the `EU-North-Broker` and create a new queue with the following name: `codejam_edi_[your-sap-community-username]_Tickets_Purchased`.
 Once created, subscribe to the `itelo/TMSPRD/ce/tms/ticket/v1/Ticket/Purchased/v1` topic.

 We've created the queue that we will be connecting from the CAP project to consume the events.